4-Day Nusa Penida Itinerary – Bali’s Blue Paradise Island

 Fly to Ngurah Rai International Airport (DPS) in Bali, which is served by a bunch of budget friendly airlines with good ratings.

-AirAsia often has flights from Singapore (SIN) or Kuala Lumpur (KUL) to Bali for 1 million IDR ($70 USD) or less.
+AirAsia often has flights from Singapore (SIN) or Kuala Lumpur (KUL) to Bali for 1 million Rupiah ($70 USD) or less.
+You can shop for flights to Bali at Skyscanner.

 Next, take a morning speedboat from Sanur beach to Sampalan harbor in Nusa Penida.
 The journey only takes about 45 minutes or so.